The Bidens’ dinner date at Fiola Mare shows they’re still creatures of habit

 A look at the few places the first couple have visited since taking office indicates that they (and their staffs, let’s be real) are aware of the optics their dining choices create.

 This weekend’s jaunt to Fiola Mare seemed almost inevitable: The Georgetown restaurant is known for accommodating VIPs (and their security details) from the Obamas to Oprah, and classic Italian fare is known to be a favorite in the Biden household.
 Previously, the couple had a Memorial Day brunch with Vice President Harris and her husband, Doug Emhoff, at upscale French bistro Le Diplomate.
 Some critics painted it as out-of-touch — but that pick was pure Biden, too.
-It’s a place he’s been known to visit before (where he’s been known to order the American-style burger) — and he’s a creature of habit, that reliable Biden.
+It’s a place he has visited before (where he has been known to order the American-style burger) — and he’s a creature of habit, that reliable Biden.

 Presidents aren’t expected, after all, to dine like college kids, notes Ruth Tam, a producer and host of the Dish City podcast, which examines Washington’s food scene.
 “Call me when the president waits in line at George’s King of Falafel or gets a jumbo slice at 1 a.m.,” she says, referring to a takeout spot favored by Georgetown students and the city’s traditional post-boozing meal of massive pizza portions, respectively.
 “We don’t want them to be too relatable.”